-Guppies come from across the United States and Canada.
+Guppies come from across the United States and Canada (ed. note: and now across the world).
 We all have different occupations, avocations, and family situations, but we share a passion for writing and a common goal of getting published.

 The first step, of course, is writing a compelling story.
 For me, critique groups are an invaluable resource.
 If you're a guppy on-line, just mention your need on the Guppy-Digest.
 If you don't have email, snail me and I'll post it for you.

 A recent thread on the Guppy-Digest noted the importance of finding a fresh set of eyes for a final read-through.
 You wrote your book over a period of months and probably made numerous revisions, it's almost impossible for you, or even a member of your critique group who is familiar with your story, to do a final continuity check.
 It's easy to change a character's name or description, or change the location of a place or timing of certain events.
 I know I changed a character's middle name and put the rape victim in the same room as the suspect in the middle of the story, before I was willing to give him up as a suspect.
 The writer who did my final read-through caught several small inconsistencies and pointed out my affinity for certain words.

 Many beginning writers forget that the process of getting an agent should start while you're still writing.
 Collect agent names through networking with other writers, attending conferences, and readings articles and acknowledgements.
 Develop a list of 20 or 30 agents and research before you query them to save yourself time, money, and anguish.
 It's tough to turn down an agent who wants to represent you when your eyes are full of stars.
 Remember, your writing career depends on whom you select.
 Never, ever sign with an agent who charges a fee.